authplz/authplz-core/README.md

 For a well supported self hosted alternative for Single Sign On (SSO) you may wish to investigate [gluu](https://www.gluu.org), as well as wikipedia's [List of SSO implementations](https://en.wikipedia.org/wiki/List_of_single_sign-on_implementations).
 If you already have user management infrastructure, you may be interested in [coreos/dex](https://github.com/coreos/dex) as an OAuth extension.

+If you would like to be involved with this project, please first read (and agree to abide by) the [Code of Conduct](https://github.com/ryankurte/authplz/blob/master/CONDUCT.md), then go ahead and join the chat on [Gitter](https://gitter.im/authplz/Lobby) or [open an issue](https://github.com/ryankurte/authplz/issues/new).

 ## Goals

 - Developers shouldn't have to write any user management / authorization code